5l1v3r1/DoubleCap/README.md

 5) The two substances are mixed, the two vials stays fixed one with the other by the double cap <br>
 6) The GMO are returned to the lab to be destroyed <br>

 MATERIAL NEEDED : <br>
 • 3D printer (one head is sufficient) <br>
-• PLA or ABS filaments (both have been tested for this piece and work) at least 0.7m <br>
+• PLA or ABS filaments (both have been tested for this piece and worked) at least 0.7m <br>
+• File .stl of the whole double cap